FranzZemen/jopier-rest/README.md

    - Status 200 if found, status 404 if content not found with specific message "No content found" to distinguish from an endpoint not found, status 500 - server error

   - **POST /jopier/:key**
    - Saves the specific content.
 The body is json and contains {content: 'content'} and the key is the path parameter.
-Note that the client can also send other stuff such as the authToken, but jopierREST middleware does not concern itself with that.
+Note that the client can also send other stuff such as the authToken, but jopier-rest middleware does not concern itself with that.
    - Status 200 if successful.
 Status 400 if body or key are empty or missing.

 #### Mongo Database Schema

-You don't need to worry about the mongo database if you use the optional jopierREST backend.
+You don't need to worry about the mongo database if you use the optional jopier-rest backend.
 However, it is documented here if needed.
 Basically there are two required fields, namely siteKey and content.  siteKey stores the key that was provided either optionally or by default.
 This is so that those wanting to segregate content somehow into different document instances can do so.
 The content fields contains any number of keys, which may be hierarchical.
 For instance below, the key KEY_LEVEL_2.KEY_LEVEL_3.KEY_3 is three levels deep and points to 'Some Content 3'.

     {
         "siteKey" : "/jopier",